Think Ahead When Packing Your Luggage And Avoid Extra Costs

-For some, Christmas vacation includes travelling far distances to celebrate with family and friends requiring you to not only pack up your belongings but presents you may be giving away as well.
+For some Canadian travellers Christmas, vacation includes travelling far distances to celebrate with family and friends requiring you to not only pack up your belongings but presents you may be giving away as well.

 Many students take advantage of the Christmas break to head home for the holidays only to return to school with a lot more to pack than what they headed home with.

-Many airlines including Westjet which is the airline I have the most experience flying with have lowered the number of checked bags that are included in your fare.
+Many airlines including Westjet which is the airline I have the most experience flying with have decreased the number of checked bags that are included in your fare.

 Checking a second bag with Westjet costs $20-$23.00 with a third and fourth costing $50-$57.50 per bag.